google-site-verification: googlee579be783a9d9690.html

 You’re standing in a beautiful park full of flowers and trees and take a photograph of this lustrous panorama.
 Sometime later, you take the photo to hand and must imagine how the park looked in its actual breadth and depth.
 The photo is flat – two-dimensional – but the park fills space – it is three-dimensional.

-Traditional astrology works with the seven visible planets: Sun, Moon, Mercury, Venus, Mars, Jupiter, and Saturn.
 Each planet is represented by a symbol.
-In the horoscope, each of the planets is placed in a zodiac position corresponding to its location in the sky.
+In the horoscope, each of the planets is placed in the zodiac position corresponding to its location in the sky.

 Comments